kranthikumarkaranam/e-commerce_admin/README.md

 - **Clerk Authentication** 🔐: Ensure the security of your store with robust Clerk authentication.

-- **Prisma ORM**: Utilize Prisma ORM for efficient and reliable database management.
+- **Prisma ORM** 📚: Utilize Prisma ORM for efficient and reliable database management.

 - **Next Cloudinary Integration** 🖼️: Seamlessly upload and manage images for your products using Next Cloudinary.

-- **Automatic Product Archiving** 💰: Products are automatically archived upon purchase to keep your catalog up to date.
+- **Automatic Product Archiving** 🗃️: Products are automatically archived upon purchase to keep your catalog up to date.

-- **Featured Products**: Easily feature products on your homepage with a simple click to boost sales.
+- **Featured Products** ⭐: Easily feature products on your homepage with a simple click to boost sales.

 _Take control of your stores like never before with ADMIN!
 Get started today and revolutionize your store management experience._